Adaptation, Forests

 To combat this, the municipality and district of Kasese has devised a comprehensive plan for reforestation and tree planting across 30,270 hectares.
 The primary objective of this initiative is to mitigate flood risks by implementing agroforestry and reforestation measures in critical areas throughout Kasese, including riverbanks, urban spaces, and nearby hills.
 By strategically placing trees on steep hills and in urban areas, the project enhances climate change resilience and reduces costly infrastructure damages from floods.

-Overall, we found this nature-based approach generates a total net benefit of USD 69.1 million, with each dollar invested in NBI yielding USD 5.44 in returns for society.
+Our assessment found that this nature-based approach can generate a net benefits of USD 69.1 million, with each dollar invested in NBI yielding USD 5.44 in returns for society, through job creation, improved health, carbon sequestration, improved habitats for biodiversity, and avoided soil erosion.